TaylorAbraham/Covert-Channels/rust_covert_lib/ReadMe.md

 consecutive SYN/ACK packets that it receives from the bouncer.

+The library provides several features to allow configuration of message transmission:

+- Message Delimiter: The channel can either read until a buffer is filled (i.e. all messages have fixed size) or it can read until a termination packet is received.
+- Message Bouncing: The channel can be setup to bounce messages off of an intermediate TCP socket to help obscure source and destination.
+- Transmission Timing: A preliminary system is setup to allow users to control the inter packet rate of message transmission.
+By providing a custom function, the user can control the delay between each packet (with one data byte per packet) is sent.
+By default the time between packets is 0, but hypothetically users could set it to a large time or even a random number based on some distribution to better match internet traffic.

 # Example

 To run this example you will need to install rust.